01 of 06

 Unique Collections and Architecture

-Brazil's best art museums host impressive collections of contemporary art, both international and Brazilian.
+The best art museums in Brazil host impressive collections of contemporary art, both international and Brazilian.
 From MASP's collection often considered to be the best collection of western art in Latin America to Pinacoteca do Estado de São Paulo's collection of Brazilian art that showcases Brazil's history and culture, these museums have something for every art lover.

-Not only do these museum's feature standout collections, they also have can't-miss architecture and features like sculpture gardens and botanical gardens.Continue to 2 of 6 below.
+Not only do these museum's feature standout collections, but they have can't-miss architecture and features such as sculpture gardens and botanical gardens.Continue to 2 of 6 below.

 02 of 06